bowo-prasetyo/forkbuild/docs/Architecture.md

-than receiving it through ToolContext from EditorView: EditorView (ui/) must never import core/ directly (see the ui/ section below), and threading a core/ class through ui/-assembled ToolContext would do exactly that. application/tools/ -&gt; core/ is an allowed dependency on its own, so the tool just constructs what it needs.
+than receiving it through ToolContext from EditorView: EditorView (ui/) must never import core/ directly (see the ui/ section below), and threading a core/ class through ui/-assembled ToolContext would do exactly that. application/tools/ -> core/ is an allowed dependency on its own, so the tool just constructs what it needs.

 Input System: built as of 0.1.18 — see InputDispatcher, documented above